AlexBaldman/jeoPARODY/CONTRIBUTING.md

 This document provides guidelines for all contributors, human or AI, to ensure code quality, consistency, and alignment with the project's vision.

+See also: Repository Guidelines in `AGENTS.md` for project structure, local commands, and PR expectations.

 ## Core Principles
 - **Clarity over Cleverness:** Write simple, readable code.
 - **Measure, Then Optimize:** Profile performance before refactoring for speed.